 Hopefully, this leads to more studies focusing on ocular migraine (migraine aura without headache) to improve our understanding of these events.

-No matter what the underlying cause of these relatively unusual and “painless” migraines, the symptoms of ocular migraine can be just as disruptive to daily activities.
+No matter what the underlying cause of these relatively unusual and “painless” migraine attacks, the symptoms of ocular migraine can be just as disruptive to daily activities.
 They can be just as worrisome and stressful for those who suffer from them.

 Even though there may be no associated pain, ocular migraine still requires optimal treatment to make them less frequent and less severe.